christopheryoung/chrisyoung/site/prose/blog/posts/2006-11-14_aristotles_whats_cheap_and_free_in_cancun_and_the_yucatan.markdown

 ---
 I ordered <a href="http://www.amazon.com/Aristotle-Nicomachean-Translated-Introduction-Commentary/dp/0198250665/sr=8-1/qid=1163553878/ref=sr_1_1/103-4388510-8011037?ie=UTF8&amp;s=books">this</a> from Amazon.com and <a href="http://www.amazon.com/Whats-Cheap-Free-Cancun-Yucatan/dp/0975596306/sr=8-1/qid=1163553816/ref=sr_1_1/103-4388510-8011037?ie=UTF8&amp;s=books">this</a> came instead.
 The name and address on the outside of the package is mine, but the book comes wrapped in an inner package with a strange name and a Wisconsin address on it.
 I was going to pose with it, as I have in the past, <a href="http://www.explananda.com/archives/001508.html">when I wanted to add pathos to my customer complaints</a>, but I'm feeling too lazy for that now.

-Amazon does have it's moments, though.
+Amazon does have its moments, though.
 This summer they recommended that I try reading Aristotle's <i>Nicomachean Ethics</i>, which loyal readers will recognize as the subject of my dissertation.
 Good idea, guys.
 I may try that some time.

 <h1>Comments</h1>